romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Consider you are managing workflows in a GitHub repository.
+Q: Consider you are managing workflows in a GitHub repository.
 Which of the following actions are correct in the context of GitHub Actions?
 <details><summary>Show the answer</summary><p>